Sánchez 2 HRs, 6 RBIs, but Yanks blow lead, fall to O’s 8-7

 Austin Hays and Cedric Mullins homered for the Orioles, who won their first road series since sweeping Washington July 23-25.
 Jahmai Jones hit a two-run double to start Baltimore’s four-run comeback off Heaney.

+The Orioles also won for the fifth time in 11 games following their 19-game skid.

+“It’s definitely up there,” Mullins said.
+“Any team win is big.
+We had moments (where) we fell behind where our offense stuck with it and continued to chip away.”

-Rizzo hit an RBI single as the Yankees, who have four one-run losses to the Orioles this year.
+Rizzo hit an RBI single for the Yankees, who have four one-run losses to the Orioles this year.

 Corey Kluber allowed two runs and four hits in 3 2/3 innings in his second start since missing three months with a strained right shoulder.
 He struck out five, walked three and threw 78 pitches before the Yankees attempted to piece together the final 16 outs.